Amazon Kinesis Source Connector for Confluent Platform¶

 Streaming ETL Demo¶

-To evaluate the Kafka Connect Kinesis Source Connector, AWS S3 Sink Connector, Azure Blob Sink Connector, and GCP GCS Sink Connector in an end-to-end streaming deployment, refer to the Cloud ETL demo.
+To evaluate the Kafka Connect Kinesis Source connector, AWS S3 Sink connector, Azure Blob Sink connector, and the Google Cloud Storage (GCS) Sink connector in an end-to-end streaming deployment, refer to the Cloud ETL demo on GitHub.
 This demo also allows you to evaluate the real-time data processing capabilities of ksqlDB.

 Property-based example¶